pea/doogle/README.md

 ## Respeaker

+The Doogle chatbot can be used with a standard USB microphone, but it's designed to work with the ReSpeaker 4-Mic Array for Raspberry Pi.
+This is a 4-microphone array that can be used to detect the direction of sound and provides VAD capabilities.
+It's also a speaker, so it can be used to play audio.

-# Give user permission to use the device
+# Give user permission to use the Repspeaker

 - `lsusb` and find vendor ID and product ID (e.g. 2886:0018)
 - `sudo nano /etc/udev/rules.d/99-com.rules`
 - Add `SUBSYSTEM=="usb", ATTR{idVendor}=="2886", ATTR{idProduct}=="0018", MODE="0666"`
 - `sudo udevadm control --reload-rules`
 - `sudo udevadm trigger`

+## Debugging

+`cd ~/doogle/chatbot`
+`pkill chat.py && .venv/bin/python3 chat.py debug`